The fine for being caught using a mobile phone while driving will increase from £60 to £200.

 The number of penalty points will also be upped from three to six for the offence.

-It will bring Northern Ireland into line with the rest of the UK, and comes into effect tomorrow.
+It will bring Northern Ireland into line with the rest of the UK, and comes into effect on Wednesday.

 Infrastructure Minister Nichola Mallon outlined the amendment to the Road Traffic Offences Order 2020 in the Assembly on Tuesday.

 She said despite the risks, too many people continue to flout the law on a daily basis.

 “This new legislation is a strong signal to those willing to take risks on the road that this behaviour will not be tolerated,” she said.